To become a notary in Illinois and to perform remote notarizations, you must comply with the following requirements:

 • I am a commissioned Illinois notary.
 Can I notarize paper (tangible) documents for remotely located signers?

-To perform remote notarizations on paper documents in Illinois, you need to:
+To perform remote notarizations on paper documents in Illinois, you first need to:

 1. Obtain a $25,000 notary bond.
 This bond is in addition to the $5,000 notary bond that you obtained when you first applied to become a traditional notary.